Team-Building Sailing Adventure: 9 Teamwork Activities You Can Easily Organize Under the Sails

 Because it puts people and fun before ticking off a corporate HR checklist.
 To make sure you maximize that fun factor - which will also help you tick those HR metrics boxes in a meaningful way - here are 9 activities you can weave into your corporate sailing itinerary.

-Now, let’s dive into the most popular activities you can organize on a boat; those that will help your colleagues grow and sharpen their communication, leadership, and teamwork skills.
+Now, let's dive into the most popular activities you can organize on a boat; those that will help your colleagues grow and sharpen their communication, leadership, and get efficient teamwork skills.

 1. Navigation Challenge

-• Setup: Each team gets a nautical chart, compass, and basic navigation tools.
+- Setup: A great first challenge for your sailing team building event.
+Each team gets a nautical chart, pilot book, compass, and basic navigation tools.
 They are then assigned a destination or a series of waypoints to reach.
 You can use your actual itinerary here, and have the teams guide you to your planned snorkeling spot in the Adriatic Sea, for example.

 2. The Great Sail Swap

-• Setup: The team divides into two groups across different parts of the boat, responsible for specific sails (mainsail, jib, etc.).
+- Setup: The team divides into two groups across different parts of the sail boat, responsible for specific sails (mainsail, jib, etc.).
+Gives those crew members who want to know more an option get more details on different types of sail boats and sail set-up - schooners and sloops, for example.

 3. Emergency Drill